How to Fix a RAID Array on NAS Idis DR-6308P-SA After Multiple Disks Are Damaged

 Yes, the use of redundant power supplies can reduce the chances of data loss on NAS Idis DR-6308P-SA devices.
 Redundant power supplies provide a backup power source in case one power supply fails, ensuring uninterrupted power supply to the device.
 This can help prevent sudden power outages or fluctuations that could lead to data loss or corruption.
 By having redundant power supplies, the NAS device remains operational even if one power supply fails, reducing the risk of data loss.

-Although NAS DR-6308P-SA can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DR-6308P-SA can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view